Read a little. Learn a lot. • Tightly-written news, views and stuff • Follow us on TwitterBe a Facebook FanTumble us!

 U.S., World: So, how bad is this captured pirate, anyway?

-• four The FBI’s account, however, portrays him as the ringleader of the Maersk Alabama attack who shot at Capt.
+• The FBI’s account, however, portrays him as the ringleader of the Maersk Alabama attack who shot at Capt.
 Richard Phillips. source

 21 Apr 2009 15:15